Husqvarna Vitpilen 250 and Husqvarna Svartpilen 250 is now available in Nepal!

 Additionally, it is mated to a 6-speed gearbox with a fuel capacity of just 9.5-liters.

-Like I’ve said earlier, Husqvarna is an upcoming new brand in Nepal.
+Like I’ve said earlier, Husqvarna is a new brand in Nepal.
 But we’ve already seen it perform in the Nepali territory.

 Husqvarna Vitpilen 250 is powered by the KTM Duke 250 engine.